daisukiKaffuChino/TuMeng/README.md

 # TuMeng
-An ACGN wallpaper view software built with Androlua+.
+An ACGN wallpaper view App built with Androlua+.